batyr23nt/minimizeUrl/README.md

 # minimizeUrl
-App helps youm to minimize your url address
+App helps you to minimize your url address